-Michela has a Bachelor of Arts majoring in Psychology from Columbia University in New York (2005), and a Masters of Criminology, specializing in “Violence Against Women” from Sydney University in Australia (2008).
-She has worked professionally as a caseworker and counsellor in the area of “Violence Against Women” for over six years, in the US, the Czech Republic & Australia.
-As such, Michela has comprehensive knowledge and experience of the psychological, legal, and linguistic aspects of consent, duty of care and referrals in the gendered, intimate and professional spaces.
+Michela is a qualified and experienced mental health professional, holding a Bachelor of Arts majoring in Psychology from Columbia University in New York (2005), and a Masters of Criminology from Sydney University Law School (2008).
+Michela has over seven years' experience as a caseworker and crisis-counsellor, specializing in the area of “Violence Against Women” (which also includes men, spectrum genders, and children).
+Michela has workd with the UN, International Anti-Trafficking NGOs, the Australian and US Red Crosses, Redfern and MacArthur Legeal Centres, Women & Girls' and Rape-Crisis Centres.
+Michela has comprehensive knowledge and experience of the psychological, legal, linguistic and practical aspects of consent, duty of care and referrals, and is uniquely qualified in the intimate, professional, gendered and multicultural spaces.

 Michela is also an internationally award-winning stage and screen actor, dancer and singer, having graduated from The American Musical & Dramatic Academy in New York (2000), and worked professionally in the industry for over two decades.
 Michela made her professional debut as a soloist in The Houston Grand Opera's internationally staged and televised production of Street Scene (1994), and last year was an official candidate for Best Supporting Actress at the AACTAs (Australian Academy Awards) for the feature film Birthday Adjustment Disorder (2018).
 Michela has provided professional on-set/on-stage support as a choreographer, director, assistant director, producer, production assistant, and pre-production support as a casting director, script editor and writer.